disruptiveplanets/splash/README.md

 - sudo python setup.py install

-The stable version of the code resides at https://github.com/disruptiveplanets/splash, whereas the code is activately being developed at  https://github.com/prajwal309/Splash
+The stable version of the code resides at https://github.com/disruptiveplanets/splash, whereas the code is actively being developed is at https://github.com/prajwal309/Splash

 SPLASH creates following subfolders within the output directory:
 - DailyBestCases: Diagnostic plots for  containing the best case fit for each night.